milafrerichs/new-mila-frerichs/content/articles/twitter-diet.md

 url = ""

 +++
-I am unfollowing a bunch of people and putting them into lists.
+‪I need to reduce the daily amount of tweets I see in my timeline and be more proactive about when I open twitter.‬ I spend too much time on twitter scrolling through my timeline and not reading actively.

-If you're one of them, sorry about that, I still read you but in lists and when I'm ready for it.
+‪I decided to unfollow a bunch of people and putting them into lists.‬

-I need to reduce the daily amount of tweets I see in my timeline and be more proactive about when I read what type of tweets.
-I spend too much time on twitter scrolling through my timeline and not reading actively.
+‪If you're one of them, sorry about that, I still read you but in lists and when I'm ready for it‬.

 Using lists and following less people already led to me to proactively decide which topic I want to read right now.
 And using the timeline to find new people via retweets.